swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 > Net-NTLM (NTLMv1) hashes are used for network authentication (they are derived from a challenge/response algorithm and are based on the user's NT hash.

-:information_source: : Coerce a callback using PetitPotam or SpoolSample on an affected machine, to get the machine account Net-NTLM v1 hash
+:information_source: : Coerce a callback using PetitPotam or SpoolSample on an affected machine and downgrade the authentication to **NetNTLMv1 Challenge/Response authentication**.
+This uses the outdated encryption method DES to protect the NT/LM Hashes.

 Requirements:
 * LmCompatibilityLevel = 0x1: Send LM & NTLM (`reg query HKLM\SYSTEM\CurrentControlSet\Control\Lsa /v lmcompatibilitylevel`)